-1) UTI cannot guarantee employment or salary.
+1) UTI is an educational institution and cannot guarantee employment or salary.

 2) For important information about the educational debt, earnings and completion rates of students who attended this program, and to review the applicable Gainful Employment disclosure, visit www.uti.edu/disclosures.